 | Application Info?

-Applications are available at NEM, the Magnet School Office (973-4464), or download.
+Applications are available at NEM, the Magnet School Office (973-4464), or ONLINE.
+Please go to the Magnet Programs website if you have any questions.
 NEM has waiting lists.
 You must submit your application before the February deadline.

 So what is Northeast Magnet?

 NEM is a Visual Arts, Science and Law/Public Service magnet high school in Wichita, KS.
 It provides a program for students who want to focus their studies in art, science or law.